 The Joint Ministerial Committee on EU Negotiations (JMC(EN)), initially chaired by David Davis, Secretary of State for Exiting the EU, and chaired now by David Lidington, Chancellor of the Duchy of Lancaster, was established to provide a means for devolved administrations to be fully engaged in determining the UK's approach to Brexit.

 We have been frustrated that the discussions in the JMC(EN) have fallen short of the original aim of the committee and of the Prime Minister's own commitment to 'full involvement' of the devolved administrations.
 However, we continue to engage in this forum and remain committed to improving dialogue between the administrations.

 Following our repeated calls for broader and deeper engagement, the creation of the Ministerial Forum (EU Negotiations) was established based on proposals from the UK Government.
 This Forum will sit beneath and complement engagement at the JMC(EN).

-To date there have been five meetings of the Ministerial Forum, with the latest meeting taking place in London on 22 October 2018.
+To date there have been six meetings of the Ministerial Forum, with the latest meeting taking place in London on 3 December 2018.
 See the Ministerial Forum (EU Negotiations) Communique for more information.
-The JMC(EN) last met on the 11 October 2018.
+The JMC(EN) last met on the 19 November 2018.
 See the Joint Ministerial Committee Communique for more information.